alanmimms/wallclock/README.md

 for the UI design wireframe I made with the unfortunately somewhat crippled free version of the wonderful tool LucidChart.
 Each "slide" in the LucidChart is framed as a slide solely so I could see what the UI would look like in a frame.
-(LucidChart can do way more than slide presentations!)
+LucidChart can do way more than slide presentations!
+Note: I have no affiliation with the Lucid.app people other than using and liking their tools.